clojure/clojure/clojure.markdown

 ### Reader forms
 * 	Symbols

-	Symbols begin with a non-numeric character and can contain alphanumeric characters and *, +, !, -, _, and ? (other characters will be allowed eventually, but not all macro characters have been determined). / has special meaning, it can be used once in the middle of a symbol to separate the namespace from the name, e.g. `my-namespace/foo`. '.' has special meaning, it can be used one or more times in the middle of a symbol to designate a fully-qualified class name, e.g. `java.util.BitSet`.
+	Symbols begin with a non-numeric character and can contain alphanumeric characters and *, +, !, -, _, and ? (other characters will be allowed eventually, but not all macro characters have been determined). '/' has special meaning, it can be used once in the middle of a symbol to separate the namespace from the name, e.g. `my-namespace/foo`. '/' by itself names the division function. '.' has special meaning - it can be used one or more times in the middle of a symbol to designate a fully-qualified class name, e.g. `java.util.BitSet`.
+Symbols beginning with '.' are reserved by Clojure.

 * 	Literals
-	* Strings - Enclosed in `"double quotes"`
+	* Strings - Enclosed in `"double quotes"`.
+Standard Java escape characters.
 	* Numbers - as per Java, plus indefinitely long integers are supported, as well as ratios, e.g. `22/7`
-	* Characters - preceded by a backslash: `\c`
+	* Characters - preceded by a backslash: `\c`. `\newline`, `\space` and `\tab` yield the corresponding characters.
 	* `nil` - represents null and logical false
 	* Keywords